Contact detailsPhone: 703.785.0775

 WHAT MAKES ME DIFFERENT

 Simply put, I practice what I preach.
-Ask another financial adviser/planner if their investments and strategies for their personal wealth are comparable to the strategies they have proposed, or even implemented, for you.
+Ask another financial professional if their investments and strategies for their personal wealth are comparable to the strategies they have proposed, or even implemented, for you.
 If he or she can’t give you a straight answer, or even show you, then you should run the other way.
 Here, there are no hidden agendas or proprietary products.
 I provide objective and independent advice and I vow to always practice what I preach.
 If it is not good enough for me, it is not good enough for you.
 My personal strategy will align with yours, all other variables being equal.
 Different objectives, time horizons and risk tolerances will vary, but I strive to put myself in your shoes and will provide guidance based on your specific

 WHAT I PROVIDE